SBTirado/UAV_PH/README.md

    shapefile: File name as a charcater string for ESRI shapefile containing plot boundaries.
 Plot boundaries should encompass entire plot and allies for ground height estimation

    bins: number of bins you wish to break up plot for boundary extraction

+Outputs:

+   grid: 97th percentile height values for all 20 grid bins for each plot.
+Each row represents a plot.

+   means: Mean height value calculated for each plot.
+Each row represents a plot.

+   variance: Variance estimate for middle 12 bins of plot.
+Each row represents a plot.

+   min_g: Ground height value utilized for plot.
+Each row represents a plot.

 Summary:
  1. Extracting Plots from DEM